-How to sign up for a vaccine from the Health Department?
+How do I receive a vaccine from the Health Department?

 For a list of sites where vaccine is located and currently available, check out the CDC's Vaccine finder page.

-Everyone 16 years old or older is now eligible for the COVID-19 vaccine in Michigan.
-The Jackson County Health Department is working with local partners to distribute the vaccine through special clinics for homebound populations (see flyer below for details) and also clinics that may be held in places like schools, colleges, pharmacies, local community event centers, and drive in clinics in order to allow everyone an opportunity to get a vaccine.
+Everyone 12 years of age or older is now eligible for the COVID-19 vaccine in Michigan.
+The Jackson County Health Department is working with local partners to distribute the vaccine through special clinics for homebound populations (see flyer below for details) and also clinics may be held in places like schools, colleges, pharmacies, local community event centers, and drive in clinics in order to allow everyone an opportunity to get a vaccine.

 For the most up to date information on the groups eligible for vaccine, check out the Michigan Coronavirus Vaccine Guidance Page.
-If you have questions about the COVID vaccine, check out this Frequently Asked Questions Page developed by our COVID Response Team.
+If you have questions about the COVID vaccine, check out this COVID Vaccine Myths and Facts Page developed by the CDC..

 If you are in need of having someone come to your home to provide a vaccine to you and your caregivers please see the below flyer with information on where to call.
 A printable version of the flyer is available here.